 - Develop a request for assistance

 A state, local or tribal government and any applicable mitigation partners prepare a written request for NETAP assistance.
-Requests must describe the type of assistance needed, its purpose or objectives, its scope (e.g., timing, location, amount) and how it will be coordinated and provide contact information.
+Requests must describe the type of assistance by completing the NETAP Assistance Request Form.
 Requests should be prepared in consultation with, and when complete be submitted to, the state earthquake program manager or other state official with responsibility for earthquake mitigation.

 - Submit the request to FEMA for review and approval